4awpawz/fusion.ssg/README.md

 [] - Provide sufficient testing to reduce the likelihood of introducing regressions.

-[] = User project generation with preconfigured for TypeScript and Preact's render-to-string.
+[] = User project generation preconfigured for TypeScript and Preact's render-to-string.

 ### Longer Term Goals